So you wanna get started investing in Charlotte and you’re checking things out, eh?

 The Zestimate tool is off, as a lot of folks have noted.
 It’s fun to see what the computer calculates, but you still gotta know how to analyze the comps and evaluate the market for yourself.

-Spend a lot of time on Zillow and get to know the intimate details of each property sold in your target Washington DC and North Carolina neighborhoods.
+Spend a lot of time on Zillow and get to know the intimate details of each property sold in your target Charlotte neighborhoods.
 Really try to identify the psychology of the prices, and seek to understand why the seller and buyer picked that point to settle.

 Remember, each sale is like a tiny piece of a moving puzzle that makes up the whole market.